-The purpose of this work is two-fold.
-Firstly, we would like to solve a technical problem and some inconsistencies derived from it, observed in \citep{Benisty=000020(2022)}, and secondly to construct a Keplerian-type parametrization for the solution of the two-body problem in Buckingham gravity.
-In order to contextualize the problem and understand it, it is vital to recall the Bertrand's theorem \citep{Bertrand=000020(1873)}.
+The purpose of this work is twofold.
+Firstly, we would like to solve a technical problem and some inconsistencies derived from it, observed in \citep{Benisty(2022)}, and secondly, we aim to construct a Keplerian-type parametrization for the solution of the two-body problem in Buckingham gravity.
+In order to contextualize the problem and understand it, it is vital to recall Bertrand's theorem \citep{Bertrand(1873)}.
 This asserts that the only central forces that would lead to closed paths are those that obey the $1/r^{2}-$force law or the $r-$force law.
 In terms of the potential energy, this theorem can be rephrased saying that closed paths are only possible when the potential energy varies as $\sim1/r$ or as $\sim r^{2}$.

-The Yukawa-type gravitational potential studied in \citep{Benisty=000020(2022)} has the form
+The Yukawa-type gravitational potential studied in \citep{Benisty(2022)} has the form

-where $\kappa\equiv GM$, with $G$ standing for the gravitational Newtonian constant and $M=m_{1}+m_{2}$ the total mass of the binary.
+where $\kappa\equiv GM$, with $G$ standing for the gravitational Newtonian constant and $M=m_{1}+m_{2}$ for the total mass of the binary.
 The dimensionless constant $\alpha$ is the Yukawa strength and $m$ is the Yukawa mass.
 The second line in (\ref{eq:I.1}) shows the first three terms of the series expansion of the Yukawa contribution, i.e., up to $m^{2}r^{2}$ order, along with the gravitational Newtonian potential.
-Notice that if we turn off the Yukawa mass, $m\rightarrow0$, in (\ref{eq:I.1}), the residual Yukawa contribution, i.e., the coupling constant $\alpha$, modifies only the gravitational constant $G$, $G\rightarrow G\left(1+\alpha\right)$, but not the $1/r-$potential law.
-This means that, according to the Bertrand's theorem, the Yukawa strength $\alpha$ solely could not affect the position of the pericenter of the ``unperturbed'' closed path.
-Similarly, the second $r-$constant term, $\kappa\alpha m$, also could not affect the pericenter position, for it may be totally absorbed by redefining the own potential $v\left(r\right)$.
-However, the third contribution in (\ref{eq:I.1}) really modifies the $1/r-$potential law and therefore, according to the Bertrand's theorem, it is expected a displacement of the pericenter due to it, and consequently the path of the finite motion will be no longer closed.
+Notice that if we turn off the Yukawa mass, $m\rightarrow0$, in (\ref{eq:I.1}), the residual Yukawa contribution, i.e., the coupling constant $\alpha$, modifies only the gravitational constant $G$, $G\rightarrow G\left(1+\alpha\right)$, but not the $1/r$ potential law.
+This means that, according to Bertrand's theorem, the Yukawa strength $\alpha$ alone could not affect the position of the pericenter of the ``unperturbed'' closed path.
+Similarly, the second $r$ constant term, $\kappa\alpha m$, also could not affect the pericenter position, for it may be totally absorbed by redefining the own potential $v\left(r\right)$.
+However, the third contribution in (\ref{eq:I.1}) really modifies the $1/r $ potential law and, therefore, according to Bertrand's theorem, there is an expected displacement of the pericenter due to it, and consequently the path of the finite motion will no longer be closed.